 When she went out of the Citadel, she saw her sister near the Fountain of the White Tree, the small figure of Faramir Took beside her.
 Idril hurried to join them, calling out, "Melian!" as she and her escort went forward, and it was as she approached the Tree that she realized that their mother was there, also.
-Arwen’s face was as fair as ever, but the inner light which had always filled it was gone, and no longer was she able to draw eyes to her simply by being present.
-But there was more life to her eyes now than had been seen there since her husband’s death.
+Arwen's face was as fair as ever, but the inner light that had always filled it was gone, and no longer was she able to draw eyes to her simply by being present.
+But there was more life to her eyes now than had been seen there since her husband's death.
 "Naneth," Idril breathed.
 "I am so glad to find you here."

 "Walk with me," her mother sighed, and together they walked toward the ramp down to the sixth level.
 "I came to bid you farewell, for I am going back north, north to find your father."

 Faramir started to protest but was stayed by a gesture from Melian.
 "That is wise, Mother.
 He would not wish to return here for you.
 Will you go back to Imladris?"

 "No, we plighted our troth in Lothlórien.
 I will go to Caras Galadhon and await him there."

 Melian seemed surprised and concerned at this.
 "But that land is almost totally deserted, Naneth.
 Will you wait for our uncles?"

 Their mother shook her head.
 "They will know where I go."